-In many cases, Anonyome is not able to trace a Sudo phone number back to a person’s legal identity because that information is not required during registration and initial on-boarding.
+In many cases, Anonyome Labs cannot trace a Sudo email address or phone number back to a person’s legal identity because that information is not required during registration and initial on-boarding.

 Some MySudo capabilities, such as virtual cards, have a regulatory requirement that a user’s legal identity must be verified before they can use those capabilities.
 We only ask you to provide your legal identity information if you choose to use those capabilities.
-In these cases, Anonyome is able to associate your Sudo phone number with your legal identity.
+In these cases, Anonyome Labs can associate your Sudo email address with your legal identity.

 Within the data retention period (24 hours), a law enforcement official who obtains the IP addresses related to use of a Sudo account may be able to trace those IP addresses back to a legal identity, via a subpoena to a telecommunications provider or app store provider.